Generating tests

 - Assert: visible / hidden / enabled / checked / text / value / count / attribute / editable / focused / empty / inViewport / attached.
 Each assertion verifies on the live device first; if it would fail, you get a "Record anyway?" prompt.

-Every action you perform appends a line of taqwright source to the generated spec, which you can copy out as a runnable test.
-The emitted file is a full import { test, expect } from 'taqwright'; test('recorded test', …) spec, drop it under tests/ and npx taqwright test runs it as-is.
+With recording on (the default), every action you perform appends a line of taqwright source to the generated spec.
+The emitted file is a full import { test, expect } from '@taqwright/taqwright'; test('recorded test', …) spec, drop it under tests/ and npx taqwright test runs it as-is.

 Debug a live test

 Drop await mobile.pause() mid-test.
-When the test hits that line, the inspector attaches to the running WebDriver session (no new Appium boot), opens in your browser, and the test resumes when you click Resume in the UI.
+When the test hits that line, codegen attaches to the running WebDriver session (no new Appium boot), opens in your browser, and the test resumes when you click Resume in the UI.
 Set PWDEBUG=0 to make pause() a no-op in CI without removing it.

 This is the interactive counterpart to post-mortem tracing, pause when you want to poke at a stuck step by hand, trace when you want the whole timeline after the fact.